LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

       -font= ?\
    )

-   Adds a pull-down menu to a form.
-Requires the first parameter to specify the name of the pull-down menu, and the second parameter to specify the array of values contained in the menu ``(: 'Value1', 'Value2')``.
+   Adds a drop-down menu to a form.
+Requires the first parameter to specify the name of the drop-down menu, and the second parameter to specify the array of values contained in the menu ``(: 'Value1', 'Value2')``.
 Optionally, the array passed as the second parameter can contain a pair for each value.
 The first element in the pair is the value to be used upon form submission, and